dltoth/UPnPDevice/README.md

   }
 }
 ```
+**Define the setup Method**

-The setup function initializes the message buffer to "Hello from Simple Sensor".
+The setup method initializes the message buffer to "Hello from Simple Sensor".
 Be sure to call *Sensor::setup()* on the base class to assure it is properly setup prior to any subclass setup.

 ```
 void SimpleSensor::setup(WebContext* svr) {